ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq_block_storage_remove_iam}

-If you remove IAM authorization before you delete your BYOK volume (or image), the delete operation completes but the root keys that are protecting these resources are not deregistered in the KMS instance.
-This means the root key remains registered for a resource that doesn't exist.
+If you remove IAM authorization before you delete your BYOK volume (or image), the delete operation completes but the root keys that are protecting these resources are not unregistered in the KMS instance.
+In other words, the root key remains registered for a resource that doesn't exist.
 Always delete a BYOK resource before you remove IAM authorization.
 For more information about safely removing service authorization, see [Removing service authorization to a root key](/docs/vpc?topic=vpc-vpc-encryption-managing#instance-byok-inaccessible-data).

-### What should I do if my root key is compromised?
+### What can I do if my root key is compromised?
 {: faq}
 {: #faq-block-storage-25}